prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 **Response**

-The response of a Predict request, if meeting confidence thresholds, returns PII data in the following format:
+The response of a Predict request, if successful, returns PII data in the following format:
 ```
 {
     "PII": {